 Tutoring Information - Please reach out to Chigusa Stabert at tutoring@camptecumseh.net with any questions at all about tutoring while your son is at camp.
+Appendix C at the end of this document contains more information.

-Hand written letters will be the only form of communication this summer.
-Again, this is going back to the way things were, at camp, years ago.
-There are many reasons campers come to Tecumseh, but we feel that one of the most important is to get away from the chaos and scheduling of their life during the academic year.
-They are free from these responsibilities while at camp, and can explore their own interests.
-This allows them to gain a large amount of self discipline and responsibility.
+Hand written letters are the only form of communication while your son is at camp.
+This goes back to the way things were years ago.
+There are many reasons campers come to Tecumseh, and we believe that one of the most important is to get away from the chaos and scheduling of their life during the academic year.
+They are free from these responsibilities while at camp and can explore their own interests.
+This allows them to gain a large amount of self-discipline and responsibility.
 Phone calls and emails, we have found, only distract and cause stress for our campers.
 You can always contact the camp office in an emergency and we will handle the communication in an appropriate manner.

-Please do not send food to camp this summer.
-We have had issues with trash around campus and animals in the cabin area.
-This can be a dangerous situation, and we feel by not allowing food to be sent to the campers it will greatly reduce this risk.
+You may not send food to camp.
+Care packages with food will not be delivered to campers.
+We have had major issues with trash around campus and animals in the cabin area.
+This can be a dangerous situation, and by not allowing food to be sent to the campers it will greatly reduce this risk.
 Campers have plenty of opportunity to eats sweets with the creamery being open at least three times per week as well as cabin trips to JoJo's.
 Packages with food in them will not be given to campers.

-Important Contact Information Web S Site Address: www.camptecumseh.net
+Important Contact Information Web Site Address: www.camptecumseh.net

 Doug Knight, Director 610.513.8564 (cell)

-All year email: dknig ht@camptecu mseh.net
+All year email: dknight@camptecumseh.net

 (Camp's Camp Tecumseh

 Permanent 975 Moultonborough Neck Road

 Address) Moultonborough, NH 032

-603.253.4010; fax: 60 03.253.4806
+603.253.4010; fax: 603.253.4806

-Blake Stabert, Assistant Dir ector (summer contact nfo)
+Blake Stabert, Assistant Dir ector (summer contact info)

-bstabert@camptecum iseh.net
+bstabert@camptecumseh.net

 603.253.7242; fax: 603.253.4806

 Paul Poiesz, Chief Internal Officer and Transportation Director

-ppoiesz@camptecum seh.net
+ppoiesz@camptecumseh.net

-603.253.4010; fax: 60 03.253.4806
+603.253.4010; fax: 603.253.4806